c0sogi/LLMChat/readme.md

 The Cache Manager (`CacheManager`) is responsible for handling user context information and message histories.
 It stores these data in Redis, allowing for easy retrieval and modification.
 The manager provides several methods to interact with the cache, such as:

-- `read_context`: Reads the user's chat context from Redis.
+- `read_context_from_profile`: Reads the user's chat context from Redis, according to the user's profile.
 - `create_context`: Creates a new user chat context in Redis.
 - `reset_context`: Resets the user's chat context to default values.
 - `update_message_histories`: Updates the message histories for a specific role (user, ai, or system).